datafolklabs/cement/doc/source/index.rst

  * Cache handler interface adds caching support for improved performance
  * Controller handler supports sub-commands, and nested controllers
  * Zero external dependencies* (ext's with dependencies ship separately)
- * 100% test coverage
+ * 100% test coverage using Nose
+ * 100% PEP8 compliant using `pep8` and `autopep8` tools
- * Extensive documentation
+ * Extensive Sphinx documentation
  * Tested on Python 2.6, 2.7, 3.1, and 3.2

 *Note that argparse is required as an external dependency for Python < 2.7 and < 3.2.*

 Getting More Information
 ------------------------